Shade-of-Singularity/Eclipse/README.md

 Services can be initialized in a multi-threaded context as well, even when used in Unity.

+## Integration
+If integrating will be of any difficulty - ypu can contact us and we will help.
+Large queries might demand a small fee.
+It will directly support the organization.

 ## Benchmarks
 Here is a benchmark for aquiring a service:
 ```C#